 A fold-up urine-diverting toilet is available for camping or emergencies.
 With this Rescue Kit, liquids go into a tube which can drain into a jug or a hole in the ground, while solids go into compostable bags.
 A do-it-yourself kit is also available:

 Urine-diverting toilets are also made for use in a squatting position, which is common in southeast Asia.

 Bucket/Compost System: Loveable Loo ($50 – $300)

 The “Loveable Loo” has a following among the ecologically conscious.
-Popularized by “humanure” apostle Joseph Jenkins, it consists of a wooden box with a toilet seat on top, and a large (e.g. five-gallon) plastic bucket within.
+Popularized by “humanure” apostle Joseph Jenkins, it consists of a wooden box with a toilet seat on top, and a large (e.g. five-gallon or 19 liter) plastic bucket within.
 There is a bin of sawdust nearby, with a scoop in it.
 After you do your business, you throw a scoop of sawdust on top of it.
 There is reportedly almost no odor, if sufficient sawdust is used.
 The use of peat moss is frowned upon, since that is not a sustainable material (peat is cut from bogs far faster than it can regrow).

 About once a week, a new bucket is swapped in.
 The full bucket is covered with a lid and carried to an on-site composting station.
 A typical composting station might occupy about 4 feet by 13 feet, consisting of two composting bins (one for this year’s waste, the other digesting last year’s waste) with a roofed sawdust pile in the middle.
 The bucket’s contents are dumped on the active pile, and more sawdust is added on top.
 The bucket is then rinsed out.
 After sitting for a year, the humanure is transformed to clean, fertile compost.